 Exercise is important to overall health, but if you're finding that to be too big a hill to climb, think nutrition first.

-“A balanced diet can energize your day and fuel your workouts,” Bede says.
+“A balanced diet can energize your day and fuel your workouts,” Sauer says.
 Because an increase in exercise increases your body’s nutrient needs, making nutrition a top priority can help you power through whatever your day may bring.

 “Stress eating” might not actually be such as bad thing, if done properly.
 Nutrients such as omega-3s, vitamin E and polyphenols, a compound found in blueberries and — you guessed it, dark chocolate — can , says , PhD, a discovery scientist and the global science lead for Abbott’s partnership with the Center for Nutrition, Learning and Memory (CNLM) at the University of Illinois.